NicolasGiaco/react-native-paper-boilerplate/README.md

 # react-native-paper-boilerplate

-This is a really basic boilerplate project for building React Native applications using React Native Paper, Expo, and Tailwind CSS.
+This is a really basic boilerplate project for building React Native applications using React Native Paper, Expo 52, and Tailwind CSS.

 ## Getting Started